Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Here are some straightforward tips for making these baked beans ahead, storing in the fridge, freezing, and reheating.

 MAKE AHEAD: This recipe is perfect for making ahead.
 For best results, make these beans up until you’re ready to bake them, then transfer to a casserole dish and store them covered in the fridge.
-90 minutes before you want to serve them, remove the dish from the fridge and allow them to sit at room temperature for 30 minutes.
-Bake as directed, then serve.

 IN THE FRIDGE: Allow your beans to cool completely, then transfer the beans to an airtight container.
 Store in the fridge for up to five days.
-Your leftovers will taste even better than when they were baked fresh!
+Your leftovers will taste even better than when they were baked fresh.

 IN THE FREEZER: Freeze your fully cooled beans in an airtight container for up to two months.
 Thaw overnight in the fridge before reheating.

 HOW TO REHEAT: Transfer the beans to an oven-safe dish and warm them in a preheated oven at 350°F for about 20 minutes.
-Alternatively, you can reheat individual servings in the microwave covered for 1-2 minutes.
-Stir frequently.

 Frequently Asked Questions